 With a better understanding of both community and modern medicine, we enter another realm of community development — public health.
 Learn about global health trends and the specific challenges facing the Dominican Republic’s public health care system.
 Spend time in a rural clinic and help local health volunteers and professionals.
 Educate the community on topics ranging from nutrition, hygiene, AIDS and malaria prevention.
 When we are not discussing and helping to implement different health interventions, we experience rich culture.
 Our experiences give us a broader understanding of the various levels of health care available and the approach to preventive medicine in this developing nation.

-Celebrate all your hard work and new achievements with a visit to Las Terrenas, a friendly beach community on the Northern coast.
-Unwind with some well deserved beach time, a snorkeling trip, and prepare to say goodbye to your newfound friends and this amazing country.
+Celebrate all your hard work and new achievements with a visit to El Encuentro Beach, a friendly beach community on the Northern coast.
+Unwind with some well deserved beach time, take on a new challenge and learn to surf, go on an incredible waterfall hike, and prepare to say goodbye to your newfound friends and this amazing country.

 This was my son’s second trip with Broadreach.
 He enjoyed the program and the leaders.
 Each time he attends one of Broadreach’s programs, he comes back with more confidence and awareness.
 We felt comfortable sending him with Broadreach, because of the quality of the leaders and the program planning.
 While he was away, we received a daily blog about their activities.
 Each day a different student wrote about their experience, this gave us an expansive view of his trip plus we were able to learn about the other students.
 Our son’s take away from his summer experiences allow him a greater appreciation of his life, family and his talents.